Electrical & Computer Engineering (ECE)

 ECE 815 - Introduction to VLSI

-Principles of VLSI (Very Large Integration) systems at the physical level.
-CMOS circuit and logic design, CAD tools, CMOS systems case studies.
-Students exercise the whole development cycle of a VLSI chip: design, layout, and testing.
-Design and layout performed during semester I. The chips are fabricated off campus and returned during semester II, when they are tested by students.
+Principles of VLSI (Very Large Scale Integration) systems at the physical level.
+CMOS circuit and logic design, CAD tools, CMOS system case studies.
+Students exercise the whole development cycle of a VLSI chip: design and layout with the up-to-date commercial EDA tools.
 An IA (continuous grading) grade is given at the end of semester I.

 ECE 817 - Introduction to Digital Image Processing

 Digital image representation; elements of digital processing systems; multidimensional sampling and quantization; image perception by humans, image transformations including the Fourier, the Walsh, and the Hough Transforms; image enhancement techniques including image smoothing, sharpening, histogram equalization, and pseudo color processing; image restoration fundamentals; image compression techniques, image segmentation and use of descriptors for image representation and classification.
 Lab.

 Equivalent(s): EE 817

 Ubiquitous computing, or ubicomp, explores embedded, interconnected computing devices that are part of everyday objects and activities.
 This course takes an interdisciplinary look at the foundations of ubiquitous computing.
 Topics include software and hardware for ubicomp, human-computer interaction in ubicomp, and issues related to privacy and security in ubicomp.
 Students undertake a research project inspired by the material.